joedlugosz/chess/doc/Notes.md

  - Killer move heuristic
  - Transposition table with best move

-It is a recursive depth-first search to a fixed initial depth.
+This is a recursive depth-first search to a fixed initial depth.
+At the root of the search, the `depth` argument to `search_position` is set to the intended depth, and it is decreased with each recursion down to zero at full depth.
 To avoid the horizon effect, the search is extended beyond the initial depth in a quiescence search considering only moves which are interesting enough, for example captures.
-There is a mutual recursion between `search_ply` and `search_move`.
+Beyond the horizon, the depth is negative.
+There is a mutual recursion between `search_position` and `search_move`. `search_position` generates multiple moves for a position, calling `search_move` for each one.
-`search_ply` generates multiple moves for a position, calling `search_move` for each one. `search_move` makes the move and calls into `search_ply` with the new position.
+`search_move` makes the move and calls into `search_position` with the new position.

-For efficiency, search_ply works in two phases.
+For efficiency, `search_position` works in two phases.
 The first phase involves using heuristics or hashed information to try to return early by finding a beta cutoff without the hard work of an exhaustive search.
 Even if this doesn't work, the process usually updates alpha to a good starting value.
 The second phase occurs if an early exit was not achieved.
 This involves a search through all remaining possible moves for this position, with an earlier exit if a beta cutoff is found.

 A list of pseudo-legal moves is generated.
 These are moves which appear to be legal without considering check.
 It is easier to test for check once the move